Speech, Language and Communication Needs

 Difficulties with social communication

 Some children may have difficulty in only one of these areas, but others may have difficulties in more than one.
 Some children may have difficulties that can be helped quite easily, whereas others may have greater needs.
 Sometimes children develop their skills in the usual way, but at a slower rate.
 This is often called a ‘delay’ or ‘delayed speech and language development’.
-Children within the Acorn Speech and Language Centre are admitted via the local authority because they have been assessed to have a greater need, that requires specialist support and are usually diagnosed with a speech and/or language disorder.
+Children within the Acorn Speech and Language Centre are admitted via the local authority because they have been assessed to have a greater need, that requires specialist support and are usually diagnosed with a speech disorder and/or Developmental Language Disorder.
 To support pupils within The Acorn Speech and Language Centre targeted interventions are provided from Speech and Language Therapists together with small classes with a high specialist staff to pupil ratio to support the pupils’ learning.

 A child’s speech is an important part of their development and it is vital for developing reading and spelling skills.
 Most children will be using a wide range of speech sounds by the time they are 5 years, but some children will have difficulty in developing these skills.